nasa/fprime/README.md

 * Updated MemAllocator to have:
   * "recoverable" flag to indicate if memory was recoverable across boots
   * size variable is now modifiable by allocator to indicate actual size
-  * This will break existing code that uses MemAlloctor
+  * This will break existing code that uses MemAllocator
 * Updated CmdSequencer
   * Uses new MemAllocator interface